Tuition Grant Program for The Children Of Employees

 - A deceased employee who dies in active service, and who at the time of death had satisfied the employment requirement stated above.

-- The grants are per dependent child and no child may receive more than one grant, even if their parent(s) are eligible for more than one grant, (i.e., grants may not be combined if there are fewer than two children or if both parents are employed by the College and eligible for more than one grant).
+- The grant awards are distributed per dependent child and no child may receive more than one grant, even if their parent(s) are eligible for more than one grant, (i.e., grants may not be combined if there are fewer than two children or if both parents are employed by the College and eligible for more than one grant).
 However, the grants may be spread out over more than two children, as long as the number of semesters/quarters and total dollar amount does not exceed the limit.

 This program may be changed or discontinued at any time by action of the Board of Managers of Swarthmore College.